cloudify-cosmo/getcloudify.org/guide/3.1/installation-general.md

 ### Host Machine

 #### Minimal Requirements
-A Cloudify manager requires at the very least 2GB of RAM, 1 CPU and 5GB of free space.
+A Cloudify manager must run on a 64-bit machine and requires at the very least 2GB of RAM, 1 CPU and 5GB of free space.

 {%note title=Note%}
 These are the minimal requirements for Cloudify to run.
 You will have to provision larger machines to actually utilize Cloudify.